Lucas Moreira Neves: Biography

 Moreira Neves was born in São João del Rei, in Minas Gerais state, Brazil.
 He was descended from Africans through his maternal grandfather.

 He was ordained a priest on 9 July 1950.
 He was appointed Auxiliary Bishop of São Paulo by Pope Paul VI on 9 June 1967 with the titular see of Feradi Maius.
+He was consecrated on the following August 26th by Cardinal Agnelo Rossi as co-consecrators the Bishop of São João del Rei Delfim Ribeiro Guedes and the bishop of Porto Nacional Alain-Marie du Noday.

 On 15 October 1979 he was appointed secretary of the Congregation for Bishops within the Roman Curia by Pope John Paul II.
-Moreira Neves left the Curia to take up the position of Archbishop of São Salvador da Bahia on 9 July 1987.
+Moreira Neves left the Curia to take up the position of Archbishop of São Salvador da Bahia on 9 July 1967.

+He entered the Roman Curia seven years later, on March 7, 1974 as vice-president of the Pontifical Council for the Laity.

 He was created Cardinal-Priest of Ss.
 Bonifacio ed Alessio on 28 June 1988.
+Cardinal Moreira Neves served as President of the Bishops Conference of Brazil from 1995 to 1998.

 Moreira Neves once again left Brazil for Rome to take up the position of prefect of the Congregation for Bishops to which he was appointed on 25 June 1998, when he was also elevated to the rank of Cardinal Bishop of Sabina-Poggio Mirteto.
 He resigned his position as prefect on 16 September 2000 as a result of his failing health.